-- (vii) Young children who need to find an object that can be encoded as "at the purple wall" in a rectangular room with one wall painted purple. - (6) What are the two core number systems humans and other animals seem to have? - (7) Approximately how many items can be subitized by humans? - (8) Can pre-verbal infants manipulate very small, exact numbers?
+- (E1) Terms/concepts to know: Weber's Law, subitizing, cardinal principle - (E2) What are the two core number systems humans and other animals seem to have? - (E3) Approximately how many items can be subitized by humans? - (E4) Can pre-verbal infants manipulate very small, exact numbers?
 How do you know?
-What about non-human primates? - (9) Can pre-verbal infants accurately judge that a small exact number (like 2) is smaller than a large approximate number (like 8)?
-How do you know? - (10) What kinds of numbers does language allow us to comprehend and manipulate?
-Explain why these numbers cannot be dealt with by the two core number systems. - (11) What evidence is there that dealing with large exact numbers involves using the same neural networks in the brain that language processing uses? - (12) Sigmund has been exploring the words for number in the language of the Ervee, who live near the Guins.
+What about non-human primates? - (E5) Can pre-verbal infants accurately judge that a small exact number (like 2) is smaller than a large approximate number (like 8)?
+How do you know?

+- (E6) What kinds of numbers does language allow us to comprehend and manipulate?
+Explain why these numbers cannot be dealt with by the two core number systems.

+- (E7) What evidence is there that dealing with large exact numbers involves using the same neural networks in the brain that language processing uses?

+- (E8) Sigmund has been exploring the words for number in the language of the Ervee, who live near the Guins.
 To his surprise, he has discovered that the Ervee have words only for "one", "two", and "a lot".
 If we believe the Neo-Whorfian hypothesis, should an adult Ervee speaker be able to tell the difference between the following groups of objects?
 Why or why not?
-(Hint: Remember to also think about Weber's Law.) - (i) 20 vs 10 - (ii) 3 vs 1 - (iii) 8 vs 2 - (iv) 100 vs 40 - (v) 10 vs 7 - (vi) 12 vs 9 - (vii) 7 vs 5 - (viii) 21 vs 20 - (ix) 120 vs 100 - (x) 9 vs 8 - (13) How do home-signers from Nicaragua do when dealing with large, exact numerosities?
-According to the Neo-Whorfian hypothesis, why would this be the case? - (14) How does a three-knower differ from a cardinal-principle knower? - (15) What evidence do we have that having language for numbers helps children comprehend and remember numbers? - (16) Syntactic knowledge includes the fact that some verbs like think and say can take sentential complements.
-Social knowledge includes the fact that other people can have a false belief.
-How would a Whorfian label these with respect to cause and effect - that is, which is the cause and which is the effect?
-Why?
+(Hint: Remember to also think about Weber's Law.)

+- (i) 20 vs 10

+- (ii) 3 vs 1

+- (iii) 8 vs 2

+- (iv) 100 vs 40

+- (v) 10 vs 7

+- (vi) 12 vs 9

+- (vii) 7 vs 5

+- (viii) 21 vs 20

+- (ix) 120 vs 100

+- (x) 9 vs 8

+- (E9) How do home-signers from Nicaragua do when dealing with large, exact numerosities?
+According to the Neo-Whorfian hypothesis, why would this be the case?

+- (E10) How does a three-knower differ from a cardinal-principle knower?

+- (E11) Do all children seem to go through an extended period of time where they understand the meaning of some small exact numbers (like one, two, or three), but don't yet understand the Cardinal Principle?
+If so, how does it differ across different languages and/or cultures?

+- (E12) What evidence do we have that having language for numbers helps children comprehend and remember numbers?